Round Mountain cancels football season

 The Knights have had just one forfeit since 2004, and a 5-4 record in 2014 was their last winning season.

+“I am going to help with the junior high football team,” he said.
+“That is our future, six eighth-graders, so they will be our next year’s majority.”

+Stewart said the middle school team has 11 kids and was scheduled to open its season last Friday night in Tonopah.

-And while the disappointment runs deep, especially for the four seniors on the roster, the team’s Facebook page included an upbeat note.
+And while the disappointment runs deep, especially for seniors Diego Rodriguez, Colton Alstatt, James Utterback and Christian Remigio, the team’s Facebook page included an upbeat note.